 I should mention that mere seconds later he followed me upstairs with his plate of food still in his hand and a dumbfounded expression on his face.
 I told him what I had “heard” and that I knew that’s not really what he meant.
 Then I put the crazy lady away and enjoyed the evening.
 It’s only thanks to years of therapy that I’m able to wrap it up that quickly, I used to be able to drag that sort of thing out for days.
 I mention it mainly for those of you who don’t yet know you don’t have to drag it out.
 Trust me, you’re only making yourself miserable while he’s likely to have moved on with his evening.

 While I wanted to get a more artful photo of these cookies, they simply didn’t last long enough, I had to take a quick shot while I could.
-Peanut butter and chocolate is a family favorite combination and these cookies are a perfect vehicle.
-Don’t skip the turbinado sugar, it adds a delightful crunch, and use the best quality chocolate chips you can so the cookies taste like they came out of a fancy bakery.
+Peanut butter and chocolate is a family favorite combination and these cookies pair them perfectly.
+Don’t skip the turbinado sugar, it adds a delightful crunch, and use the best quality chocolate chips you can so the cookies taste as if they came out of a fancy bakery.
 You could even wrap them up and give them as a hostess gift if your husband doesn’t eat them all.

 Peanut Butter Cookies with Bittersweet Chocolate Chunks

 1/3 cup white sugar